shawnbrown/datatest/README.rst

 .. start-inclusion-marker-description

-Datatest provides validation tools for test-driven data wrangling.
+Datatest provides validation tools for test driven data-wrangling.
 It extends Python's `unittest
 <http://docs.python.org/3/library/unittest.html>`_ package to provide
 testing tools for asserting data correctness.

 ..
-    Datatest provides validation tools for test-driven data wrangling.
+    Datatest provides validation tools for test driven data-wrangling.
     It includes tools to quickly load, query, and validate data using both unittest- and pytest-style testing.

 Datatest can help prepare messy data that needs to be cleaned, integrated, formatted, and verified.
 It can provide structure for the